FayedRCS/databases/bootdev/NOTES.md

 A database's schema describes how data is organized within it.

 Data types, table names, field names, constraints, and the relationships between all of those entities are part of a database's schema.

+# Relational Databases

+A relational database is a type of database that stores data so that it can be easily related to other data.

+In a relational database:

+1. Data is typically represented in "tables".

+2. Each table has "columns" or "fields" that hold attributes related to the record.

+3. Each row or entry in the table is called a record.

+4. Typically, each record has a unique Id called the primary key.